nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the System is Focuris and the Actor is the user, unless specified otherwise)

-**Use case: Delete a events**
+**Use case: Delete an event**

 **MSS**

-1. Focuris currently shows a list of events
+1. Focuris currently shows events.
-2. User requests to delete a specific event in the list
+2. User requests to delete a specific event.
-3. Focuris deletes the event
+3. Focuris deletes the event.

     Use case ends.

 **Extensions**

 - 1a.
-The list is empty.
+There are no events.

   Use case ends.

 - 2a.
-The given index is invalid.
+The given identifier is invalid.

   - 2a1.
 Focuris shows an error message.